mdn/webextensions-examples/dnr-dynamic-with-options/README.md

 - `declarativeNetRequest.getDynamicRules` and
   `declarativeNetRequest.updateDynamicRules` to manage DNR rules that persist across extension restarts.
-When loaded non-temporarily, these rules also persist across browser restarts.
+These rules also persist across browser restarts, unless the extension is loaded temporarily or unloaded.
 - `declarativeNetRequest.getSessionRules` and
   `declarativeNetRequest.updateSessionRules` to manage DNR rules that are session-scoped, that is, cleared when an extension unloads or the browser quits.